caltechlibrary/CL-web-components/README.md

 The following are the components currently provided.

+`footer-global`
+: This component provides a standard footer with detailed information about the library

+`footer-global-lite`
+: This component provides a lighter weight version of the `footer-global` component

 `ul-a-to-z`
 : This component takes an innerHTML containing a UL list.
 The UL list is then turned into an A to Z navigatable UL List.
 If JavaScript is unavailable then the innerHTML UL remains as a fallback.